idaholab/moose/modules/heat_transfer/doc/content/source/materials/ThermalSensitivity.md

 ## Overview

-This material takes a [`DerivativeParsedMaterial`](/DerivativeParsedMaterial.md) and uses its derivative with respect to a variable.
-Such a variable can be a pseudo-density which is employed to solve a solid isotropic material penalization (SIMP) topology optimization problem.
+TThis material takes a [`DerivativeParsedMaterial`](/DerivativeParsedMaterial.md) and uses its derivative with respect to the [!param](/Materials/ThermalSensitivity/design_density) variable.
+The 'design_density' can be a pseudo-density which is employed to solve a solid isotropic material penalization (SIMP) topology optimization problem.
 This sensitivity is intended to optimize a thermal compliance objective function.